AltaciosTheDev/4Geeks-PruebaTecnicaFullStack/README.md

 3. **Deployment**
 4. **Export of posts in JSON format**
 5. **Alerts and toasts for errors from backend, user will have to use the console**

+## Video Tutorial

+There is a video named "VideoTutorial4GeeksTechnicalTest" that you can click and view a brief showcase of the apps features.